Greece Travel Guide

 Following on from my recent post on booking ferries in advance, I thought it was worth exploring how to plan trips that involve ferry crossings.
 It’s not complicated but seems to throw up regular questions on the TripAdvisor Greece forums, so it may be useful to some visitors.

 If it wasn’t obvious, the first thing to know is that ferries operate on fixed routes, typically starting and finishing at either Piraeus or Rafina on the mainland.
 Their routes are long loops, with one or more stops on several islands along the way – much like a bus has several stops as it travels through a town or city.
-To get from one island to another, you need to make sure they are connected by a ferry route, otherwise you have to make indirect journeys via other islands which adds time and cost to the trip.
+To get from one island to another, you must ensure a ferry route connects them.
+Otherwise, you have to make indirect journeys via other islands, which adds time and cost to the trip.

 There are a few websites I use to check itineraries and ticket prices.
 I’m not affiliated with any of them, so feel free to find alternatives if you prefer: